ECoops-123/IF-Navigation/README.md

 # IF-Navigation

-This repository is a temporary Github for modifying the ILS system within Infinite Flight, and is to be be used by Reviewers only.
+This repository is the system used for modifying the ILS system within Infinite Flight, and is to be be used by Reviewers only.

 ---